cmp-202/ssh2shell/README.md

 * See the end of the readme for event handles available to the instance.
 * Emit and this are not available within host config defined event handlers.
 * If sshObj is passed into the event handler as one of the parameters then all the host config and some class variables are available to that event handler even if it was added in the host config.
-* onError doesn't have sshObj available to it so can't be added to the host config, it must be added to the instance.

 Test Files: